revaturelabs/interviewquestions/Python/Python-Datatypes/Tuple.md

  ---

-14.Debug the code and give me a correct code.(To print the third element of the tuple.)
+14.Debug the code and give the correct code.(To print the third element of the tuple.)

 ```python
 tuple=(11, 100, 101, 999, 1001)